Texts, photos, videos: © Patrick Kersalé 1998-2020, except special mention.

-The top part, the soundbox and the part of the handle surmounted by four Garuda are in bronze.
+The top part, the soundbox and part of the handle surmounted by four Garuda are in bronze.
 The piece between the soundbox and the top is made of wood, as is the fitted handle.
-The skin (goat?) is fixed by metal nails.
+The skin (goat or doe?)
+Is fixed with metal nails.
 The whipping balls consist of two polyhedral stones.

-To play, the officiant had to grasp the four Garuda and wave the balls in a rotational movement.
+To play, the officiant had to grasp the part including the Garuda and wave the balls in a rotational movement.

 A rare hourglass-shaped rattle drum belongs to the Vat Reach Bo archaeological museum in Siem Reap.
 Its surface is covered with lotus decorations.
 At present (2018), it has disappeared from the collections…